lukaszmadrzynski/Website-Update/content/pages/index.md

           fontWeight: 400
     subtitle: We respond within one day!
     text: |
-      Reach out for more tours, details, special offers and customizations.
+      Reach out for more details, special offers and customizations.
-    colors: bg-light-fg-dark
+    colors: bg-dark-fg-light
     type: GenericSection
     styles:
       text: